Filmic fails on first instance

 Filmic iop gets crazy on its first run, when use "middle grey luminance eyedrop.
 To use that feature, you need to reset the filmic parameters by clicking on "reset parameters" after a first failure

-#1 Updated by Pascal Obry 12 months ago
+#1 Updated by Pascal Obry over 1 year ago

 Can you test this?

-#6 Updated by Paolo Astengo 12 months ago
+#6 Updated by Paolo Astengo over 1 year ago

 Pascal, I'm afraid you are right.